 View Photo Gallery: Sweden Goose Hunting Photos

 Note: Sweden goose hunting require only seasonally-comfortable knee boots, never waders.
 Shotguns, license and ammo are included and further offset packing requirements.
 There are no cumbersome export requirements for those that wish to bring home a few goose trophies.
 Moderate mobility is necessary for hunting from layout blinds and trekking across fields to mallards shoots.
 As every true hunter knows, adding rain or snow to disced fields makes for muddy conditions.
-While the exclusive nature of this hunt and the package inclusivity make this Sweden goose hunt expensive, there’s no guaranteed hunt productivity.
-These are wild geese.
-Space is extremely limited through 2018 because of repeat European hunters that recognize Sweden as providing the world’s most consistent high-volume goose hunt.
+AVAILABILITY is limited and subject to change because of repeat European hunters that recognize Sweden as providing the world’s most consistent high-volume goose hunt.

 Late-August through mid-October provides morning goose hunting only, primarily for greylags and increasingly barnacles, with Canadas usually beginning to arrive towards the end of this period.
 A few white-fronts pass through September and October, but there numbers are negligible.
 Late-October through December, the population of greylags and barnacles cede to predominately giant Canadas.
 Afternoon mallard hunting is available beginning in mid-October.
 Driven pheasants shoots are an available extra for the entire season, simply add a day to your trip.